 - Our Second Stop: Volendam

 - What is Volendam known for?

 - Can you visit Zaanse Schans, Volendam, and Marken all in one day?

 All-Inclusive Tours of Zaanse Schans, Volendam and Marken

-If you prefer a boat trip, their All-Inclusive Tour option also includes a 30-minute boat tour between Volendam and Marken, a clog-making demonstration with an operating antique steam engine, a visit to an operating windmill, and a visit to a traditional marker house.
-Both tours are provided on a luxurious air-conditioned tour bus with free wi-fi.
+If you prefer a boat trip, their All-Inclusive Tour option also includes a 30-minute boat tour between Volendam and Marken, a clog-making demonstration with an operating antique steam engine, a visit to an operating windmill, and a traditional marker house.
+Both tours are provided on a luxurious air-conditioned tour bus with free Wi-Fi.

 Amsterdam One-Day Trip to Zaanse Schans, Volendam and Marken

 If you’re interested in taking a day trip to Zaanse Schans, Volendam, and Marken from Amsterdam, there’s no doubt that a bus tour is the best and most efficient way to do it.

 With one of these tours, you’re sure to visit every historic and well-known site while in the company of an experienced Dutch tour guide.
 However, if you want the freedom of doing it alone and the excitement of getting out there on your Dutch adventure, you can.

 Whether you rent a car, hire taxis, use buses and trains, or a combination of methods, either way, seeing everything the Dutch countryside has to offer will be an adventure you’ll never forget.
 So if you prefer forging ahead on your one-day tour of the Dutch countryside, we have your itinerary below.